AtluriNikhil/TechMania/README.md

 # TechMania

-Search Engine designed to search all the Technology News and Articles from 2013 - Present and to find Document Similarity.
+Search Engine designed to search all the Technology News and Articles from 2013 - Present and to find Document Similarity between 2 articles.

 ## **Dataset**: